calam1/istio_circuit_breaker/README.md

 ```
 # This github was created off of the code, examples, ideas from https://tech.olx.com/demystifying-istio-circuit-breaking-27a69cac2ce4

-# fyi I am using python 3.9.6
+# fyi I am using python 3.9.6 and assume you have some sort of local kubernetes setup, or have access to EKS, etc. I also assume you have some working knowledge of kubernetes and istio/envoy.

 # it's always a good idea to create a virtualenv, and remember to activate it, go into your code repo / root folder
 python3 -m venv ~/.venvs/circuitbreaker